 OUR MISSION STATEMENT: To provide a safe, caring environment where children can develop their surf life saving and competitive skills whilst enjoying the experience.

 Safeguarding Children Officer – Lilian Fowles

-Nippers and junior beach training for the 2022/23 season begins on Saturday 22nd October from 2pm-4pm with the first session held at State Swim Seaford Pool.
+Nippers and junior beach training for the 2023/24 season begins on Saturday 21st October from 2pm-4pm with the first session held at the Surf Club with a second session likely held at the pool to do proficiencies.
 All other sessions unless advised will be held at the club.
 Training days are the foundation of all Junior activity.
 Whether it is award training, the learning of basic surf skills or training for competition, training days are a time of great activity.
 Pool training is in school terms on Thursday nights from 6:00pm to 7:00pm at Noarlunga Aquatic Centre.
 Swim training is conducted under the tutelage of accredited Level 1 coaches and is designed to improve the swimming skills of proficient swimmers.
 There are also weekly water and beach session on Tuesday nights during the nipper season, times will be advised at nipper Saturday training.

 Costs involved in being a nipper

 |2023/24 Season Junior Membership||1 child and 1 parent: $280|

 Family (2 adults + 2 children, living at same address): $345

 |Surf education material||provided by club|

 |Broad rimmed hat*||$22|